x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/restore-a-soft-deleted-mailbox-exchange-2013-help.md

 You can use the Shell to restore a soft-deleted mailbox to an existing mailbox by using the **New-MailboxRestoreRequest** cmdlet.
 When you restore a soft-deleted mailbox, its contents are copied to an existing mailbox, which is called the *target mailbox*.
 After a mailbox restore request is successfully completed, the request is retained for 30 days, by default, before it's removed.
 You can remove it sooner by using the **Remove-MailboxRestoreRequest** cmdlet.

-After a soft-deleted mailbox is restored, the mailbox is retained in the mailbox database until it’s permanently deleted by an administrator or purged when the deleted mailbox retention period expires.
+After a soft-deleted mailbox is restored, the mailbox is retained in the mailbox database until it's permanently deleted by an administrator or purged when the deleted mailbox retention period expires.

 To create a mailbox restore request, you have to use the display name, mailbox GUID, or legacy distinguished name (DN) of the soft-deleted mailbox.
 Use the **Get-MailboxStatistics** cmdlet to display the values of the **DisplayName**, **MailboxGuid**, and **LegacyDN** properties for the soft-deleted mailbox that you want to restore.
 For example, run the following commands to return this information for all disabled and soft-deleted mailboxes in your organization.